ivy-net/ivynet-docs/docs/client/QuickstartGuide.md

 - A contemporary Linux distribution (e.g. Debian 12, Ubuntu 24.04, RHEL 9) with libssl and libcrypto libraries is ready to use
 - Docker and docker-compose (or docker compose) are installed
 - User operating ivynet can control Docker, e.g. is a member of the docker group
-- The user's ECDSA account has already registered as an operator on the Eigenlayer network.
+- The user's ECDSA account has already registered as an operator on the EigenLayer network.
-If not, go to the [Eigenlayer site](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation).
+If not, go to the [EigenLayer site](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation).
 - All AVS's are deployed with Docker
+- You have obtained an ivynet username and password.
+If not, contact us on [telegram](https://t.me/ivynetdotdev) and we will create an organization on your behalf.
+This process will soon be DIY.

 ## Installation